Deck Leak Testing in Los Angeles | ASTM 5957 Deck Testing

 What If It Rains?

 If it rains as a test is being conducted, the test is discontinued.
-Reason being, we don’t want the test area to overflow over the flashings.
+The reason being, we don’t want the test area to overflow over the flashings.
 Not to mention, the testing would be compromised or inaccurate due to the added water.

 During The Water Intrusion Test